-5.3 Study Load
+8. Study Load

-- 5.3.1 All postgraduate programmes of the University adopt a trimester system, i.e. 2 regular semesters and 1 Summer Term. - 5.3.2 Full-time students are required to study a minimum of 8 credits in a semester.
+- 8.1 All postgraduate programmes of the University adopt a trimester system, i.e. 2 regular semesters and 1 Summer Term. - 8.2 Full-time students are required to study a minimum of 8 credits in a semester.
 The maximum number of credits that a full-time student can take in a semester is 18 credits.
 Part-time students are required to take a minimum of 2 credits in a semester and the maximum number of credits that a part-time student can take in a semester is 8 credits.
-Re-taking a module/modules will be counted towards the study load.
+Re-taking a module/modules will be counted towards the study load. - 8.3 Students may register for modules in the Summer Term and the maximum study load for a Summer Term is 9 credits.

-- 5.3.3 Students may register for modules in the Summer Term and the maximum study load for a Summer Term is 9 credits. - 5.3.4 Students who do not intend to enrol in any module in a semester must apply for deferment of study.
-If a student is found under zero module enrollment without applying for or being approved of deferment, s/he will be deregistered from his/her study. - 5.3.5 Requests for lifting the bar of maximum study load per semester (or the Summer Term) shall be granted by the relevant Programme Director.
+- 8.4 Students who do not intend to enrol in any module in a semester must apply for deferment of study.
+If a student is found under zero module enrollment without applying for or being approved of deferment, s/he will be deregistered from his/her study. - 8.5 Requests for lifting the bar of maximum study load per semester (or the Summer Term) shall be granted by the relevant Programme Director.

-6. Module Registration/Add/Drop
+9. Module Registration/Add/Drop

-6.1 Semester Length and Class Hours
+9.1 Semester Length and Class Hours

-- 6.1.1 Semester 1 and Semester 2 normally last for 14 weeks each and the Summer Term normally lasts for 7 weeks. - 6.1.2 Classes will normally be arranged between 9am to 10pm.
+- 9.1.1 Semester 1 and Semester 2 normally last for 14 weeks each and the Summer Term normally lasts for 7 weeks. - 9.1.2 Classes will normally be arranged between 9am to 10pm.

-6.2 Module Registration
+9.2 Module Registration

-- 6.2.1 Students are required to register the required core/elective modules during a module registration exercise before the commencement of each semester/term. - 6.2.2 The module registration exercise will normally be conducted according to the instructions of individual programme offices or online via the Module Registration System two to three weeks before commencement of each semester/term. - 6.2.3 Announcements and emails on the module registration will be issued by the programme offices or the Registry in due course.
+- 9.2.1 Students are required to register the required core/elective modules during a module registration exercise before the commencement of each semester/term. - 9.2.2 The module registration exercise will normally be conducted according to the instructions of individual programme offices or online via the Module Registration System two to three weeks before commencement of each semester/term. - 9.2.3 Announcements and emails on the module registration will be issued by the programme offices or the Graduate School in due course.
 Students are required to duly follow the instructions therein to register for the modules they are required or elect to take.

-6.3 Module Add/Drop
+9.3 Module Add/Drop

-- 6.3.1 Students may apply to change their choice of core/elective modules according to instructions of individual programme offices or during the module add/drop period.
-Application for adding or dropping modules after the add/drop period will not be considered. - 6.3.2 The adding of a module is subject to the feasibility of fitting the additional module to the student's timetable and availability of quota of the module.
+- 9.3.1 Students may apply to change their choice of core/elective modules according to instructions of individual programme offices or during the module add/drop period.
+Application for adding or dropping modules after the add/drop period will not be considered. - 9.3.2 The adding of a module is subject to the feasibility of fitting the additional module to the student's timetable and availability of quota of the module.

-7. Retaking Modules
+10. Retaking Modules

-- 7.1 If a student received a Fail grade, i.e. Grade F, in a module, s/he may retake that module. - 7.2 All the grades, including the Fail grade, attained for the same module that the student attempted will be shown on the academic transcript but only the grade attained at the last attempt will be used in the calculation of cGPA. - 7.3 Students who have to retake a module that they have passed to fulfill the graduation requirement of the programme concerned may seek approval from the Programme Director. - 7.4 The classification of honours that the student attained under the circumstances mentioned in S7.2 above will be capped at "Pass". - 7.5 Students are required to pay for the modules to be re-taken.
+- 10.1 If a student received a Fail grade, i.e. Grade F, in a module, s/he may retake that module. - 10.2 All the grades, including the Fail grade, attained for the same module that the student attempted will be shown on the academic transcript but only the grade attained at the last attempt will be used in the calculation of cumulative GPA. - 10.3 Students who have to retake a module that they have passed to fulfill the graduation requirement of the programme concerned may seek approval from the Programme Director. - 10.4 The classification of honours that the student attained under the circumstances mentioned in S10.3 above will be capped at "Pass". - 10.5 Students are required to pay for the modules to be re-taken.

-8. Assessments, Attendance, Leave of Absence and Examinations
+11. Assessments, Attendance, Leave of Absence and Examinations